The BEST Filipino Chicken Adobo (Tender, Saucy, One Pot, Easy)

 Can I eat leftovers of this?

 Heck yes!
 Even better the next day.
-Store in a glass, airtight container to eat up to 4 more days.
+Chicken adobo leftovers are good for a week.
+Store in a glass, airtight container to eat for up to 5-7 more days.

 What can I do to prep this beforehand if necessary?